saguileran/Simulation-Protocol/readme.md

   }
 }
 ```
+**Initialize**

-**Initialize density functions** In order to give the system an initial state
+In order to give the system an initial state the density functions is initialize.
 ```c++
 void LatticeBoltzmann::Initialize(double rho0,double Jx0,double Jy0){
   #pragma omp paralel for